SyedaliHOH/Rasmatazi/README.md

 - Make Layout more productive and easier.
 - Add custom Template making it easier to navigate between them
-- Add Proper templates of Bug Bounty Hunting and Web Peneteration Testing.
+- Add Proper templates of Bug Bounty Hunting and Web Peneteration Testing (including OWASP Testing Complete Guide).
 - Many more features will be added as we continue to refine the tool based on user feedback.

 Current Version: 0.2